Medco Energy International is the first publicly owned oil company in Indonesia.

-This year, Medco Energi is celebrating its forty years of continuing successes and presence as one of the leading energy companies in Indonesia and South East Asia.
+Medco is celebrating more than forty years of presence and continuing successes as one of the leading energy companies in Indonesia and Southeast Asia.

 Medco Energi International became a public company in 1994, and today it operates in eight countries.